We all know that following a healthy diet is great for our physical health, however, it can also help to improve our mental health.

 A healthy diet consisting of foods containing essential fats, such as oily fish (sardines, salmon, mackerel, etc.) can be good for improving brain proteins, helping to improve our state of mind.
 That is why a change of diet can have a significant effect on mental health.
 Depending on the severity of your diagnosis, an alteration in diet can reduce the need for medication.
 Obviously, it’s recommended to have a discussion with a health professional before stopping or reducing prescribed medication.

 Omega-3 can improve memory and mood, so eating more oily fish, nuts and seeds, eggs, and certain types of yoghurts can be helpful.

 Low levels of iron in the body has been linked to depression.
 Foods which contain iron include some cereals, spinach and wholegrain.

 Vitamin B12 is linked to cognitive function.
 A lack of it can lead to mood swings and an inability to concentrate.
 To help with this, try eating fish, meat, eggs and cereals which contain B12.

-Noticing the changes
+Noticing the changes from a healthy diet

 If you want to see whether a change of diet can improve mental health, try keeping a food diary and note how you felt on those days, then see if there are any consistencies in mood, linked to specific foods and drinks.
 These can be discovered by cutting out one or two foods at a time and looking for significant changes in mood and depression which may be triggered by those foods in your diet.